31 Of The Best Answers To The Question: What Is The Point Of Life?

 Love is sometimes the only thing that we have to offer.

-Thus, the purpose of life is to embrace the feeling of overwhelming love that you have for your life and the people around you and to express that love freely in everything you say and do.
+Thus, the point of life is to embrace the feeling of overwhelming love that you have for your life and the people around you and to express that love freely in everything you say and do.

 6. To become the greatest version of yourself.